Summary: Shepard burns.

 "See that you don't," Shepard said.

-When she saw that the call was from Hackett, she had EDI forward it to her cabin.
+When she saw that the call was from Hackett, she had it forwarded to her cabin.
 She wasn't Alliance; she had no commission, no colors, nothing that linked her beyond sweat and memories, and she had never been one for nostalgia, considering it one of the more useless emotions in god's green galaxy.
 When Hackett called, though, Shepard still asked how high.

-She hadn't been sent on a mission like the one he requested of her in years, although back then she'd more often been sent to make a corpse than smuggle out a live body.
+She hadn't been on a mission like the one he requested of her in years, although back then she'd more often been sent to make a corpse than smuggle out a live body.
 The Bahak System wasn't exactly her first choice for a vacation, either, but she owed Hackett and they both knew it.
 The Fifth Fleet was still rebuilding itself from that suicidal rush at Sovereign two years ago.

 Joker wanted to bitch her out when she told him the coordinates, of course.